typelead/eta/docs/source/eta-tutorials.rst

-  -- Imports for setting the field. foreign import java unsafe "@field path" setFilePath  :: String -> Java File () foreign import java unsafe "@field path" setFilePath1 :: File -> String -> IO ()
+  -- Imports for setting the field. foreign import java unsafe "@field path" setFilePath  :: String -> Java File () foreign import java unsafe "@field path" setFilePath1 :: File -> String -> IO () -- Note that setting the value of a field is always an impure operation so a pure -- import is not supported by the compiler

 **Importing Static Fields**